Kata people: Invasion of Timur (1398)

 On his way to India, Timur attacked the Siyah-Posh in 1398 A.D. after receiving complaints from the trading city of Andarab by raids from Kafirs.
 He penetrated it from Khawak pass and restored an old fortress there.
 Timur personally proceeded against the Kator/Katwar and sent a detachment of 10,000 soldiers against Siyah-Poshas under Burhan Aglan and had the fort of Kator/Katwar deserted by Kafirs destroyed while the houses of the city were burnt.

 The Kafirs took refuge on top of a hill and many were killed in the ensuing clash.
 Some held out for three days but agreed to convert after Timur offered them the choice between death and Islam.
 They however soon apostatised and ambushed Muslim soldiers in the night.
 They were however repelled and a number of the Kafirs were killed, with 150 taken prisoner and later executed.
 Timur ordered his men "to kill all the men, to make prisoners of women and children, and to plunder and lay waste all their property."
 His soldiers carried out the order and he directed them to build a tower of skulls of the dead Kafirs.
-Timur had his expedition engraved on a neighboring hill in the month of Ramazan.
+Timur had his expedition engraved on a neighbouring hill in the month of Ramazan.
 His detachment sent against Siyah-Posh however met with disaster with Aglan routed and fleeing.
 A small detachment of 400 men under Muhammad Azad was sent and defeated the Kafirs, retrieving the horses and armour Aglan lost.
 Timur captured a few places later, though nothing more is stated, presumably he left the Siyah-Posh alone.
 He then proceeded to exterminate the rebellious Afghan tribes and crossed the Sindhu river in September 1398.